Tibati: History

+Economy and Society

-The most notable economic activity in the region is the fishery industry.
-The fish comes from the lake Mbakaou, a large dammed lake next to Tibati.
+The most notable economic activity in the region is the fishery industry in lake Mbakaou.
 It is distributed all over Cameroon, mainly to the capital Yaoundé.
+Historically, Tibati hosted an important market, particular for ivory.
+The Mbakaou Power Station is a mini hydroelectric power station located approx. 34 km southeast of the town.

 The town's medical needs are covered by a large missionary hospital in Ngaoubela, approximately 15 km in the north, following N15 / N6 into the direction of Ngaoundal.
-This hospital is led by an Austrian physicist and supported by several donor organisations in Vorarlberg, Austria and the United States.
+This hospital is led by an Austrian physician and supported by several donor organisations in Vorarlberg, Austria and the United States.
 An exchange of volunteers from Europe and North America is taking place on a regular basis.
+The smaller Tibati Baptist Health Centre opened on March 18, 2019.